oyunmintrio95/DS6306-DDS/week2/FLS2-note.md

 - Advanced mapping applications.

 ### I need to learn how to interpret the data through the graph.
 Consider the details.
 And ask why?? => which will create another question to interpret.

+## The importance of data visualization
+- It provides patterens that cannot be found in descriptive statistic.
+- And by those pattern(linear, ...), we treat them differently